 - Minimal Network Overhead: Agent-based monitoring minimizes network overhead by offloading data collection and analysis tasks to dedicated monitoring agents.
 Rather than relying on centralized polling or scanning mechanisms, agents efficiently collect and process data locally, reducing the impact on network resources and overall network performance.

 - Flexible Deployment Options: Agent-based monitoring tools, like Obkio, offer flexibility in deployment.
 They can be installed on various devices, including servers, workstations, routers, switches, and even IoT devices.
 This flexibility allows organizations to monitor a wide range of network components, both on-premises and in remote locations, ensuring comprehensive network visibility across the entire infrastructure.

 - Scalability and Adaptability: Agent-based monitoring tools are highly scalable and adaptable to changing network environments.
 New devices can easily be equipped with monitoring agents as the network expands or undergoes changes.
-Additionally, agent-based solutions can accommodate diverse network architectures, including hybrid and distributed environments, making them suitable for organizations with evolving network infrastructures.
+Additionally, agent-based solutions can accommodate diverse network architectures, including hybrid networks and distributed environments, making them suitable for organizations with evolving network infrastructures.